Importance sampling for Bayesian inference: polynomial-dimension dependent error bounds: Special cases

 Under this assumption, it is straightforward to show (see Appendix~\ref{sub:Mahalanobis-geo}) that

 Let us denote

 $\mathbb{S}^{d_y-1}$ is the surface area of the $d_y$--unit sphere in $\mbR^{d_y}$, and $\Gamma(\cdot)$ is the Gamma function.

-The following result reduces the high-dimensional Bochner integrability condition on the link function $\ell^{\,d_x}$ to the finiteness of a one-dimensional radial integral.
+The following result reduces the high-dimensional Bochner integrability condition for the link function \(\ell^{\,d_x}\), given in \eqref{eq:BI_as_Ex}, to the finiteness of a one-dimensional radial integral.

-\begin{theorem} Let the observation likelihood $g(y\mid x)$ belong to the class of elliptically symmetric families defined in \eqref{eq:general-radial-likelihood-fixed}, and assume the observation map $h:\mX\mapsto\mathcal{Y}$ satisfies \eqref{eq:MR-def}.
+\begin{theorem} Let the observation likelihood $g^{d_x}(y\mid x)$ belong to the class of elliptically symmetric families defined by \eqref{eq:general-radial-likelihood-fixed}.
+Assume that the observation map $h^{d_x}:\mX\mapsto\mathcal{Y}$ satisfies \eqref{eq:MR-def}.
 Then the second moment of the link function $\ell_Y^{\, d_x}$ is bounded by a one-dimensional radial integral, namely,

 \end{theorem}

 A proof is provided in Appendix~\ref{sec:thm:Colour_Noises} (see also Appendix \ref{sub:Mahalanobis-geo}).